jhburns/3GCI/Documentation/Blog.md

 In addition although hugo will be able to process most Markdown that is not mentioned above, it may look weird.
 Any html can be inserted too and it will be rendered like normal.

 Want a blog to only show up in the slideshow or only the list view?
 Give it only a image or icon respectively, neither will render without having at least a blank config.

+## Comments
+Want text in content that isn't show on the website but is still readable to whoever is editing the blog?
+Add it in html comment tags like this

+`<!-- Will Not be shown frontside -->`